The Most Underestimated Advantage for Church Growth

 Not every aspect of follow-up is system-based.
 There is a great deal that is personal.
 This is about you and your people connections each week.

-For example, what is your personal phone call return practice?
+For example, what is your phone call return practice?
 Within in 24 hours?
 48 hours?
 If you don’t have a standard, your follow-up will breakdown every time.

-If you are buried, people understand, but you need to communicate.
-For example, if it’s Monday, and there is no way you can follow-up that day, let them know!
-Send a quick text or email that you received their call, email or text and that you will get back to them, (for example), on Thursday.
+For example, if it’s Monday and it’s not feasible to call back that day, let them know.
+Send a quick response (text or email) that you received their call, email or text and that you will get back to them, (for example), on Thursday.
 The most important thing now, is that you must follow up on Thursday.

 3) Designate a leader to be responsible for the system.